Do you wear hosiery?

 - Do not leave to soak

-- Do not put your hosiery in the dryer, instead dry flat between two towels or drip dry.
+- Do not put your stockings in the dryer, instead dry flat between two towels or drip dry.

 - Do not dry using direct sunlight or direct heat.